edarchimbaud/vnpy/docs/portfolio_strategy.md

 * Output parameter: none

 The vast majority of trading systems only provide Tick data push.
-Even if some platforms can provide K-line data push, the speed of these data arriving at the local computer will be slower than that of Tick data push, because it also needs to be synthesized by the platform before it can be pushed over.
-So in live trading, all the strategies in VeighNa have their K-lines synthesized from the Tick data received.
+Even if some platforms can provide bar data push, the speed of these data arriving at the local computer will be slower than that of Tick data push, because it also needs to be synthesized by the platform before it can be pushed over.
+So in live trading, all the strategies in VeighNa have their bars synthesized from the Tick data received.

 The on_tick function is called when the strategy receives the latest tick data from the live market.
-The default way to write this is to push the received tick data into the pbg instance created earlier in order to synthesize the 1-minute K-line through the PortfolioBarGenerator's update_tick function, as shown in the code below:
+The default way to write this is to push the received tick data into the pbg instance created earlier in order to synthesize the 1-minute bar through the PortfolioBarGenerator's update_tick function, as shown in the code below:

 ```python 3
     def on_tick(self, tick: TickData).